-EDU 678: Thematic Curriculum Integration: ELA & the Content Area - 3 credits null text-input EDU 312/EDU 6
+EDU 678: Thematic Curriculum Integration: ELA & the Content Areas 3 credits

 This course is designed to emphasize the foundations of lesson planning by creating skill, inquiry, and concept lessons for a specific content area utilizing the appropriate content standards for planning instruction.
 Additionally, candidates will model techniques for integrating English Language Arts into content area instruction and thematic lesson development for cross-curricular instructional opportunities that serve special and diverse populations.
 Candidates will focus on developing culturally responsive classroom opportunities and content.
-Candidates are required to demonstrate proficiency of skills through assigned field assignments focused on effective planning for instruction and completion of small-group instructional field observation null text-area This course is des
+Candidates are required to demonstrate proficiency of skills through assigned field assignments focused on effective planning for instruction and completion of small-group instructional field observation.

-EDU 666a: Inquiry Based Learning for Content Methods (314a: K12 English) - 3 credits null text-input EDU 314a/EDU
+EDU 666a: Inquiry Based Learning for Content Methods (English) 3 credits

-This course is designed to provide teacher candidates with an opportunity to review methods, theories, activities and pedagogy supporting inquiry based learning through their identified area of curriculum and licensure.
+This course is designed to provide teacher candidates with an opportunity to review methods, theories, activities and pedagogy supporting inquiry-based learning through their identified area of curriculum and licensure.
 Candidates will explore how to integrate technology applications to support engaging instructional practice, support instructional environments focused on differentiation of instruction and modified technology applications to promote thematic learning, and discovery learning management through problem-based learning modules.
-Candidates are required to demonstrate proficiency of skills through assigned field assignments focused on effective planning for instruction and completion of small-group instructional field observation (Candidates can embed this experience during their 180 Clinical Practice Field Hours if being used for Middle School Endorsement)
+Candidates are required to demonstrate proficiency of skills through assigned field assignments focused on effective planning for instruction and completion of small-group instructional field observation (\Candidates can embed this experience during their 180 Clinical Practice Field Hours if being used for Middle School Endorsement.

-EDU666b: Inquiry Based Learning for Content Methods (314b: Social Studies) - 3 credits null text-input EDU 314b/ EDU
+EDU 666b: Inquiry Based Learning for Content Methods (Social Studies) 3 credits

-This course is designed to provide teacher candidates with an opportunity to review methods, theories, activities and pedagogy supporting inquiry based learning through their identified area of curriculum and licensure.
-Candidates will explore how to integrate technology applications to support engaging instructional practice, support instructional environments focused on differentiation of instruction and modified technology applications to promote thematic learning, and discovery learning management through problem-based learning modules.
-Candidates are required to demonstrate proficiency of skills through assigned field assignments focused on effective planning for instruction and completion of small-group instructional field observation (Candidates can embed this experience during their 180 Clinical Practice Field Hours if being used for Middle School Endorsement)
+This course is designed to provide teacher candidates with an opportunity to review methods, theories, activities and pedagogy supporting inquiry-based learning through their identified area of curriculum and licensure.
+Candidates will explore how to integrate technology applications to support engaging instructional practice, support environments instructional focused on differentiation of instruction and modified technology applications to promote thematic learning, and discovery learning management through problem-based learning modules.
+Candidates are required to demonstrate proficiency of skills through assigned field assignments focused on effective planning for instruction and completion of small-group instructional field observation (\Candidates can embed this experience during their 180 Clinical Practice Field Hours if being used for Middle School Endorsement).

-EDU 666c: Inquiry Based Learning for Content Methods (314c: Mathematics) 3 - credits
+EDU 666c: Inquiry Based Learning for Content Methods (Mathematics) 3 credits

-This course is designed to provide teacher candidates with an opportunity to review methods, theories, activities and pedagogy supporting inquiry based learning through their identified area of curriculum and licensure.
+This course is designed to provide teacher candidates with an opportunity to review methods, theories, activities and pedagogy supporting inquiry-based learning through their identified area of curriculum and licensure.
 Candidates will explore how to integrate technology applications to support engaging instructional practice, support instructional environments focused on differentiation of instruction and modified technology applications to promote thematic learning, and discovery learning management through problem-based learning modules.
-Candidates are required to demonstrate proficiency of skills through assigned field assignments focused on effective planning for instruction and completion of small-group instructional field observation (Candidates can embed this experience during their 180 Clinical Practice Field Hours if being used for Middle School Endorsement)
+Candidates are required to demonstrate proficiency of skills through assigned field assignments focused on effective planning for instruction and completion of small-group instructional field observation (\Candidates can embed this experience during their 180 Clinical Practice Field Hours if being used for Middle School Endorsement).

-EDU 666d: Inquiry Based Learning for Content Methods (314d: Science) - 3 credits null text-input EDU 314d/ EDU
+EDU 666d: Inquiry Based Learning for Content Methods (Science) 3 credits